J. T. Realmuto: Player profile

 Realmuto has been referred to by sports journalists, baseball coaches and managers, and his teammates as the "best catcher in baseball".
 The phrase began during the 2018 season, when FanGraphs and Baseball Prospectus both placed Realmuto at No. 1 among all MLB catchers in Wins Above Replacement.
 Phillies manager Joe Girardi referred to Realmuto as "the best catcher in baseball" during spring training in 2020, while St. Louis Cardinals catcher Yadier Molina told the Miami Herald in 2018 that, "As a catcher you observe other catchers in this league and you see the way he plays.
 J.T. has got it all."
 Phillies pitchers Zack Wheeler and Chase Anderson, meanwhile, both told The Philadelphia Inquirer that the opportunity to pitch to Realmuto was part of their decision to sign with the Phillies.

 Defensively, Realmuto has stood out for his speed and accuracy.
-During the 2018 season, he had the fastest pop time in the league, taking an average time of 1.86 seconds to receive a ball from a catcher and attempt to throw out a base runner.
+During the 2018 season, he had the fastest pop time in the league, taking an average time of 1.86 seconds to receive a ball from a pitcher and attempt to throw out a base runner.
 Although pop time has been criticized by some sabermetrics analysts for not considering accuracy of throws, Realmuto also led all major league catchers in caught stealing rate, picking off 44 percent of attempted base runners.
 That same year, he had the second-highest arm strength among all major league catchers, making throws at an average of 87.8 mph, second to former Phillies catcher Jorge Alfaro.
 In addition to making throws, Realmuto was a successful backstop for pitchers, blocking 90.5 percent of all potential wild pitches during the 2018 season.

 Offensively, Realmuto has also been successful.
 During the 2018 season, his batting average was 57 points higher than the average among MLB catchers.
 Additionally, his slugging percentage was 63 points higher, while his on-base plus slugging was 30 points higher than average.
 While his strikeout and walk rates have not significantly changed throughout his baseball career, Realmuto has steadily improved at hitting the ball harder and higher, cutting his ground-ball rate from 49 to 43 percent between 2016 and 2018.
 He also has a faster sprint speed than the average MLB player.
 While the average sprint speed on an offensive play is 27 ft/s, and 25 ft/s for catchers, Realmuto's has consistently hovered between 28.6 and 28.8 ft/s since his first full MLB season.

 As Realmuto has gotten older, Phillies management has started focusing on how to prolong his career.
 He turned 30 before the start of the 2021 MLB season, a point at which many major league catchers begin to experience a downturn in productivity and increased injury.
 During the offseason, Realmuto engages in a daily weight training regimen, meant to maintain his strength and health when he is not actively catching.